edvaldeysteinsson/IKEA-Tradfri/readme.md

 - TRADFRI bulb E12 WS opal 400lm

 **Not supported:**
-- TRADFRI bulb E27 opal 1000lm - It's not a color temperature bulb, just dimmable
+- TRADFRI bulb E27 opal 1000lm - It's not a color temperature bulb it's just dimmable and for that you can use either the **ZLL Dimmer Bulb** or the **ZigBee Dimmer**

 ## Features
 - Link/Unlink light level and color temperature